aws-samples/cloudwatch-rum-demo/README.md

 # Amazon Cloudwatch RUM

 Cloudwatch RUM is a Real User Monitoring, released at re:Invent 2021.
-It's a tool that allows customers to get analytics from the clients web browser on what the consumers interact with their website, the experience of those interactions, and if they are seeing any errors specifically and where.
+It's a tool that allows customers to get analytics from the client’s web browser on what the consumers interact with their website, the experience of those interactions, and if they are seeing any errors specifically and where.
 It is fairly easy to setup and supports a number of frameworks.

 *This demo is meant to help you spin up a quick site that has Cloudwatch RUM configured and ready.
-Just walk through the README and add the CW RUM snippet to your code and start collecting interactions right away.*
+Just walk through the README and add the Cloudwatch RUM snippet to your code and start collecting interactions right away.*

-1. If you have your own stack you have access to your HTML/JS and just want to deploy Cloudwatch RUM then go [here](https://github.com/waday71/Cloudwatch-RUM-Demo/blob/main/RUMsolo.md).
+1. If you have your own stack, you have access to your HTML/JS and just want to deploy Cloudwatch RUM then go [here](https://github.com/waday71/Cloudwatch-RUM-Demo/blob/main/RUMsolo.md).

 2. If you need a sample stack (example site) to use for a demo then keep reading below.